creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-MomentumResidualNeuralNetwork.md

 # Highlights of the paper

-* Exploration of memory costs issues in residual neural network due to backpropagation schemes
+* Exploration of memory costs issues in residual neural network due to backpropagation schemes.
-* Proposition of a new model, Momentum ResNets, which circumvents these memory issues by being invertible
+* Proposition of a new model, Momentum ResNets, which circumvents these memory issues by being invertible.
 * Compared to other invertible models, this model is simple to integrate into the usual ResNets architectures and provides a rigorous mathematical setting.
 * Momentum ResNets can be interpreted as second order ordinary differential equations (ODEs).
-* Momentum ResNets separate point clouds that ResNets fail to separate
+* Momentum ResNets separate point clouds that ResNets fail to separate.

 # Introduction